 The top 8 foods to make dairy-free easier!

-By our Naturopath Kelly Horne
+By Kelly Horne

-When you need to go dairy free it can be hard if you are missing your favourite foods.
+When you need to go dairy free it can be hard if you are missing your favorite foods.
 If you want to be successful with this way of eating, you need to embrace some new foods or use old foods a different way.
 I have put together a list of 8 whole foods that taste yummy and can satisfy your dairy desires!

 Coconut – Coconut is your new best friend!
 It will do pretty much everything that dairy will do.
 You can use it for milk or cream.
 You can make ice cream or yoghurt out of it.
-It can be used both sweet and savoury.
+It can be used both sweet and savory.

 Almonds – nut milks are your best alternative for milk and almond milk is top of that list!